MAD9137/f2024/docs/modules/week5/create-table.md

 First, override the function `numberOfSections(in tableView: UITableView)` and return an integer for how many sections to add (1 is good for now).

-Next you will override two different `tableView` fuctions, one with a parameter called **numberOfRowsInSection** to return the total number of cells the in each section of the table (for now we will just return 5).
+Next you will override two different `tableView` functions, one with a parameter called **numberOfRowsInSection** to return the total number of cells the in each section of the table (for now we will just return 5).
 The second `tableView` function has a parameter called **cellForRowAt indexPath** which requires us to make a new table cell object and return it from the function.
 This is where we specify the tableViewCell Identifier that we created.

 ![Table View](/F2020/assets/img/TableViews_08.png)